 Now before I give any kind of definition for the term Alu, let me just say that entire books have been written on the subject and the history of the term is a tangled and sordid mess of linguistic theorizing, cultural drift, and more than likely some ancient miscommunications based on similar sounding terms in different language groups.
 TL;DR, it’s bloody complicated.
 Luckily, we can at least review the term as it was applied in the context of our runic artifacts, as well as other (more easily translated) terms used in a similar way.
 Stoklund’s study at the University of Copenhagen notes the etymological connection between the term Alu and what would later become the English word ‘ale’, but suggests that the word may have taken on a second meaning when the migration era Germanic tribes encountered votive objects among the northern Etruscans.
 (Among whom, the term Alu means something like ‘dedication’ and was frequently scribed into religious items.)
 It is possible that the term once simply referred to ale or beer, but due to how similar the two terms sounded, the Germanic tribes may have adopted new meanings to an older term.
 Similarly, the practice of creating bracteates was adopted shortly thereafter.

 Alu may be the most common ‘charm’ we’ve found, but it’s hardly the only one.
 Another example of a runic charm would be *Laþu.
 Roughly translating to ‘invite/invitation‘ this charm word can be found on a number of bracteates, like the one pictured to the left.
 In that example, the bust of an apparently human figure sits in the middle while the surrounding runes spell out frohila laþu “Freyr’s Invitation”.
 Another such example comes from the Fløksand Paring Knife, which bears the inscription: lina laukaR f.
 In this example, we have a bone cleaning knife marked with Lina, “flax”, LaukaR, “onion/leek”, and a lone *fehu rune.
 LaukaR has been associated with fertility via a number of historical finds and Lore references, but in the context of a meat-knife, that would be rather out of place.
 The current prevailing theory is that the blade was marked with things that were known to have preservative powers.
-Flax oil can help preserve wood or fabric, while onions were known to help preserve food and treat certain ailments.
+Flax oil can help preserve wood or fabric, though it was not commonly used at that time.
+However, wrapping foods in linens in order to keep them fresh slightly longer was a common practice.
+Meanwhile, onions were known to help preserve food and treat certain ailments.
 The lone F remains a topic of some debate, with some arguing that it’s a reference to *fehu (cattle) while others insist that there is simply not enough evidence to determine what might have been abbreviated or intended by the solitary letter.

 (Yes, there is actually a magical amulet which arguably says “…Beer Onion Beer Onion Beer Onion….”.)